ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ```

-go ahead and add that.
+Go ahead and add that.

 As always, a broadcast block is paired with (at least one) receive block.
 We will make the ```when I receive [green flag v]``` stack later.